Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, terrible necrotic energy pours forth from your fingertips, worsening the ailments of your foes.
-Make a Prowess attack against each creature within a 15 foot radius cone.
+Make a Prowess attack against each creature within a 3 tile radius cone.
 If you hit, apply one stack of each condition they are already suffering from to them.

-If you have at least 4 stacks of decay exposure, make an attack against each other creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of decay exposure, make an attack against each other creature within a 3 tile radius of yourself instead.

 ### Death Step